AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{eq:refl-pow-pos-1}
 \end{align}

-Given the right set up, a PoW chain gains an *incredible* security advantage from mutual reflection with a PoS chain.
+Given the right set-up, a PoW chain gains an *incredible* security advantage from mutual reflection with a PoS chain.

 \textbf{Note:} The attack scenario above assumes two important things: the attacker is only attacking the PoW chain via a \emph{mining in private} strategy, and that the attacker is not attacking the PoS chain that is reflecting the PoW chain.
 These are not safe assumptions in general.